THE YEARLY READER

 A player who showed considerable promise over his first couple big league seasons in Washington, Powell was traded to the Yankees in 1936, where his playing time and performance began to decline in short order.
 A drop in attitude followed, and Powell shrunk into something of a problem child.

-When the Yankees treated their largest gathering ever—81,841—by sweeping a May doubleheader from the Red Sox, Powell spoiled the day when he engaged in an ugly fight with Boston shortstop Joe Cronin after pitcher Archie McCain nailed Powell in the stomach.
+When the Yankees treated a crowd of 81,841, one of their largest gatherings ever, by sweeping a May doubleheader from the Red Sox, Powell spoiled the day when he engaged in an ugly fight with Boston shortstop Joe Cronin after pitcher Archie McCain nailed Powell in the stomach.
 The public display of fisticuffs turned private when the two later reconvened under the stands.
 Powell was docked with a small fine and suspended three days by the American League office.

 Then came a radio interview at the end of July.
 Queried before a game by Chicago radio station WGN, Powell joked that he kept himself in shape as an offseason policeman in Dayton, Ohio by “cracking niggers over the head.”
 Powell may have found it funny, but WGN obviously did not; they immediately cut the transmission and issued an apology, stating that Powell’s remarks did not reflect those of the radio station.

 Though he later denied making the comments, the evidence was clear.
-The remark caused a huge stirYankee owner Jacob Ruppert lent Powell wobbly support after the incident, saying the remark was an unintended slip of the tongue—and publicly stated that his “colored servants” agreed., particularly within Chicago’s black community.
-Powell was suspended for ten games by commissioner Kenesaw Mountain Landis—who, ironically, may have indirectly fueled Powell’s cultural incorrectness with his persistence in keeping African-Americans out of the majors.
+The remark caused a huge stir, particularly within Chicago’s black community.
+Powell was suspended for 10 games by commissioner Kenesaw Mountain Landis—who, ironically, may have indirectly fueled Powell’s cultural incorrectness with his persistence in keeping African-Americans out of the majors.